Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Dimerized chain coupled to a multimode optical cavity

 \subsection{Coupling to a multimode optical waveguide cavity}

 The second and third terms on the r.h.s.\ of Eq.~\eqref{eq:Hamiltonian} account, respectively, for the photonic degrees of freedom and their minimal coupling to the dipolar Hamiltonian presented above.
-We consider a cavity extended in the $z$ direction (see Fig.~\ref{fig: sketch}), with longitudinal size $L_z \gg L_y > L_x$, and containing a finite dipole chain.